Could a bile acid pill ease ulcerative colitis?

 Summary

-This early-phase study tested whether a bile acid supplement called TUDCA is safe and can reduce stress in gut cells of people with active ulcerative colitis.
-Fourteen adults with mild to moderate disease took TUDCA for 6 weeks.
-Researchers measured changes in cell stress markers from colon biopsies and monitored for side effects.
-The goal was to see if TUDCA might help control the disease, but more research is needed.
+This early-phase study tested whether TUDCA, a bile acid supplement, is safe and can reduce stress in gut cells of people with active ulcerative colitis.
+Fourteen adults took TUDCA for 6 weeks while researchers measured changes in cell stress markers from colon biopsies.
+The goal was to see if TUDCA could help control the disease, not cure it.

 Get updates